acashgirii/acashgirii/README.md

 Hi, I'm [Aakash Aditya Giri](https://github.com/acashgirii), a coder in the making from India.
 Although I am new to programming, I take great interest and dedication in honing my skills in this domain.
 I am very passionate about making Web Development and Android App Development projects once I build a strong foundation in basic programming.
 This is an archive of my various endeavours as I try to tackle and explore this vast new frontier of coding!

-I'm presently 19 years old and pursuing a degree in Bachelor of Computer Science and Enginereeing with a specialization in Information Security as a sophomore at [Vellore Institute of Technology]("https://vit.ac.in/").
+I'm presently 20 years old and pursuing a degree in Bachelor of Computer Science and Enginereeing with a specialization in Information Security as a pre-final year student at [Vellore Institute of Technology]("https://vit.ac.in/").

 I'm also a budding open-source enthusiast.
 I learnt and am learning a lot from the open-source community and I love how collaboration and knowledge sharing happenes through open-source!